 18. Chora Church

-The Palace of the Porphyrogenitus is associated with Constantine VII, who lived in the 10th century.
-It is presumed that this building is an annex from the Palace of Blachernae, the main palace of the late Byzantine period.
+The Palace of the Porphyrogenitus was an extension of the Palace of Blachernae, the main palace of the late Byzantine period.
 This annex is the only building that has survived from the original palace.

 Byzantine history is full of mystery, wonder and beautiful architecture, and it can still be found in many historic locations within Istanbul.
 If you want to learn more about Byzantine art and culture, then a guided tour that will help to explain the sights is the best way to experience them.

 We offer two different types of Byzantine history tour; a half-day one that covers the most important landmarks in the city and another that covers even more of the city to deliver a fuller experience of Constantinople.

 Private tour of Byzantine Istanbul is organized by Serhat Engul, a licensed tour guide in Istanbul.
 This is considered as a private tour and there is no group tour to join.
 If you wish, you can organize your own private guided tour.
 You may kindly find the Contact Form here

 Written by Serhat Engul